sergiophyceae/sergiophyceae.github.io/_pages/research.md

 **Methods:** Field sampling; cultivation and enrichment; physicochemical analyses; genome and transcriptome sequencing (long-read Nanopore and short-read Illumina); NanoSIMS; light, fluorescent, and electron microscopy, comparative genomics, phylogenetics.

+## Evolutionary cell physiology

+The history of cells on Earth has been marked by both major and minor evolutionary transitions that encompass increases in cellular complexity, structural re-organizations, and symbiotic mergers.
+A plethora of hypotheses based on phylogenetics and comparative genomics have been proposed to explain some of these transitions, i.e., eukaryogenesis.
+However, these ancient and transformative evolutionary events remain poorly constrained.
+We hope to unravel general physiological and biophysical principles that constrain the evolution of cells, and explain the evolutionary possibilities available to certain cell body plans.
+Some of our previous work has addressed the scaling of respiratory membrane area across prokaryotic and eukaryotic cells (see [Schavemaker & Muñoz-Gómez (2022) <i>Nat.
+Ecol.
+Evol.</i> 6:1307–1317](https://www.nature.com/articles/s41559-022-01833-9)), and the physiological and ecological consequences of an energy-inefficient fermentative metabolism in anaerobic eukaryotes (see [Muñoz-Gómez (2022) <i>Nat.
+Microbiol.</i> 8:197-203](https://www.nature.com/articles/s41564-022-01299-2)).
+Some of the questions we want to systematically investigate are:

+  -	What is the evolutionary relationship between energy and cellular complexity?
+  -	What are the physiological and ecological possibilities of the prokaryotic and eukaryotic cell body plans?
+  -	How do physiological constraints define ecological niches and dictate the ecological strategies of symbioses?

+**Methods:** Mathematical modelling; stable cultivation of microorganisms; measurement of physiological parameters, fluorescence confocal microscopy.

 ## Experimental evolution of symbioses

 Coming soon.

 **Methods:** Long-term cultivation of microbial consortia; genome sequencing and analysis; genetic engineering; microcosms.

-## Evolutionary cell physiology

-Coming soon.

-**Methods:** Mathematical modelling; stable cultivation of microorganisms; measurement of physiological parameters, fluorescence confocal microscopy.

 ---